Stickiness and recurrence plots: an entropy-based approach: Recurrence time entropy

 where $\cov(x,y)$ is the covariance of the two time series, $x$ and $y$, and $\sigma_x$ and $\sigma_y$ are their standard deviation, respectively.
 Applying \eqref{eq:correlationcoef} to the data in Figures \ref{fig:vs_k} and \ref{fig:CGBDs}, we find that the $\mathrm{RTE}$ is positively correlated to $\lambda_{\mathrm{max}}$ and the value of the correlation coefficients is very close to $1$, indicating a very high correlation (Table \ref{tab:corr}).

 Next, we consider a single chaotic orbit of the standard map and we follow up its evolution for a long iteration time $N$.
-For long times, the trajectory fills the entire chaotic component of the phase space and we proceed in a similar way as was reported in \cite{ftle,HARLE2007130,PhysRevE.91.062907,PhysRevE.99.052208}.
-We compute the RTE along the evolution of a single chaotic orbit in windows of size $n$, $\{\mathrm{RTE}^{(i)}(n)\}_{i=1,2,\ldots,M}$, where $M = N/n$, and define the probability distribution of the finite-time RTE (FTRTE) $P(\mathrm{RTE}(n))$ by computing a frequency histogram of $\{\mathrm{RTE}^{(i)}(n)\}$, such the one shown in Figure \ref{fig:ftwve}(a) for $N = 10^{10}$ and $n = 200$.
-The inset in Figure \ref{fig:ftwve}(a) shows the FTRTE ``time series'' for the interval from $i = 40000$ to $i = 70000$.
+For long times, the trajectory fills the entire chaotic component of the phase space, and usually, the stickiness acts for very long, but finite, times before an orbit escapes to the chaotic sea.
+Thus, the transitions from different regimes in the dynamics of the orbit can be better understood considering a ``finite-time'' $n \ll N$.
+Therefore, we compute the RTE along the evolution of a single chaotic orbit in windows of size $n$, $\{\mathrm{RTE}^{(i)}(n)\}_{i=1,2,\ldots,M}$, where $M = N/n$, and define the probability distribution of the finite-time RTE, $P(\mathrm{RTE}(n))$, by computing a frequency histogram of $\{\mathrm{RTE}^{(i)}(n)\}$, such the one shown in Figure \ref{fig:ftwve}(a) for $N = 10^{10}$ and $n = 200$.
+The inset in Figure \ref{fig:ftwve}(a) shows the finite-time RTE ``time series'' for the interval from $i = 40000$ to $i = 70000$.
 We see abrupt changes in the value of $\mathrm{RTE}(200)$, indicating the transitions from different regimes in the dynamics of the orbit.
 These changes in the value of the RTE cause its probability distribution to split into more than one mode.
 Szezech \textit{et al.} \cite{ftle} reported that for this value of $k$, the distribution of the finite-time Lyapunov exponent is bimodal.
 What we see is that the minor peak of Figure 3 in Ref. \cite{ftle} consists, in fact, of multiple peaks, as suggested by Harle and Feudel \cite{HARLE2007130}.